dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### Enabling Touchscreen

 `Update:` Touchscreen is activated by default with latest EFI version!
-However, it doesn't support multitouch.
-To enable multitouch, continue with this section.

 You have to patch your System DSDT to enable multi-touch touchscreen.
 Refer to this [part](https://dortania.github.io/Getting-Started-With-ACPI/#a-quick-explainer-on-acpi) of the OpenCore Guide.
 Download this decompiler [MaciASL](https://github.com/acidanthera/MaciASL/releases) and open it.
 It should open your `System DSDT`.
 Search using `CMD + F` for `TPNL` and scroll down slowly within its french bracket till you see `Method(_CRS, 0, Serialized)`.
 Delete this section:
 ```